is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/new-tribe.md

 ---
-title: Altar of Craving
+title: New Tribe
-description: Altar of Craving stage guide for IS4 Expeditioner's Joklumarkar
+description: New Tribe stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">